skipperkongen/elarb/PROBLEM.md

 $$

 Notes:
+- Time *t* is discretised into buckets of one hour and capital *T* denotes the last time bucket
+- Consult the tables below for all variable definitions
 - You pay a price only when you buy kWh from the battery, not when you sell kWh to it

 ## Variables

-Time *t* is discretised into buckets of 1 hour and capital *T* denotes the last time bucket.

 ### Decision